ndigitals04/Quiz-Program/README.md

 ## 📋 Features

-- Multiple-choice quiz with 4 options per question
+- Multiple-choice quiz with 4 options per question.
-- Tracks score and number of correct answers
+- Tracks score and number of correct answers.
 - Displays Time left.
 - Automatically closes and submits once time is over
-- User can skip questions using `skip` command
+- User can skip questions using `skip` command.
-- Clean and readable CLI interface
+- Clean and readable CLI interface.

 ---